Peter Dohmen: Peter Dohmen Studios in St. Paul

 Among his major works are the mosaic murals at Carleton College in Minnesota, stained glass windows in the library of the University of Notre Dame and the windows in the Chapel of the Resurrection at Valparaiso University, Indiana.

 Dohmen married the daughter of a well-known businessman in Cologne.
 They had two sons just before the war broke out.
 In the 1950s, he and his wife designed the stained glass windows in the United States and they were fabricated in some of the most reputable fabrication studios in Germany, using only the highest grade glass and materials, such as mouthblown antic glass.
 This glass gives the windows a crystal-like character.
 The windows were then shipped in sections to the US for installation.

 Dohmen's works can be found in numerous churches in the states of Illinois, Indiana, Minnesota, Oklahoma, North- and South Dakota, Nebraska, Iowa and Wisconsin.
 He also did the breathtaking Byzantine glass mosaic columns in the Veterans Administration building in St. Paul, introducing art which had been used for thousands of years, and can be seen at the Vatican, St. Mark’s Basilica in Venice, and many of the extraordinary buildings of old Europe.
 Other Minnesota locations of Dohmen's stained glass art are Messiah Episcopal Church in Saint Paul, Pilgrim Lutheran Church in Minneapolis, Richfield United Methodist Church and Saint James Lutheran Church in West St. Paul.

 He was often invited to display his works of art in art exhibitions in Europe and the US.

-He retired in 1972 and died in May 1977 in Koenigswinter, Germany.
-He left behind some of the most extraordinary works of arts for others to enjoy.
+He retired in 1972 and died in May 1977 in the hospital in Koenigswinter, Germany.
+He left behind some works of arts for others to enjoy.

 In 1961, Dieterich Spahn worked as his apprentice and assisted in the production of two of the Valparaiso windows.
 In 1971, after Dohmen decided to retire, Spahn and the New York artist Mel Geary bought the Peter Dohmen Studio.
 Spahn has carried on in the great tradition and has designed many outstanding stained glass windows in his own style over the past 40 years.
 His studio is in Minnetonka, Minnesota.